Food Technology

 Henry Dimbleby

-All girls should have an understanding of the multitude of choices we can make as consumers, understanding the potential impact that growing, rearing and processing foods can have on people and the planet.
+All of our students should have an understanding of the multitude of choices we can make as consumers, understanding the potential impact that growing, rearing and processing foods can have on people and the planet.

-Our year 7 unit introduces girls to safe and hygienic practice in the kitchen and the principles of working with food safely using the 4Cs ( cleaning, cooking, chilling and cross contamination ).
-Starting with some simple recipes they are introduced to kitchen skills and techniques and quickly gain confidence and begin to take on more complex recipes.
-Girls are introduced to healthy eating guidelines, using the eatwell guide and begin to understand the concept of nutrients.
-We focus on the fruit and vegetable section of the eatwell guide, the importance of breakfast and the impact of sugar.
+Our Year 7 unit introduces girls to safe and hygienic practice in the kitchen and the principles of working with food safely using the 4Cs ( cleaning, cooking, chilling and cross contamination ).
+Students are introduced to healthy eating guidelines, using the eatwell guide and begin to understand the concept of nutrients.
 Through looking at food labelling and nutritional value the girls start to understand how labelling and their own knowledge can affect their choice as consumers.

-In year 8 the girls continue to develop practical skills and confidence working with a wider range of ingredients and producing more complex dishes.
-This includes starting to understand the scientific role of ingredients in food like the function of yeast and gluten.
+In Year 8 students continue to develop practical skills and confidence working with a wider range of ingredients and producing more complex dishes.
 Their understanding of healthy eating deepens as we explore carbohydrates and fat in more depth and how our lifestyle choices can significantly affect our health now and in the future.

-The year 9 unit includes some complex and challenging dishes to really grow the girls practical further still so that they can finish year 9 feeling like they could tackle many recipes.
-The girls continue to develop understanding of healthy eating, this time focusing on the need and sources of protein and the specific dietary needs of teenagers.
-The girls will also explore how our ethics and morals can affect our food choice as they investigate farming methods and the impact of food production on the environment
+In Year 9 students make complex and challenging dishes to really grow their practical skills.
+Students also explore how our ethics and morals can affect our food choice as they investigate farming methods and the impact of food production on the environment.

 Links to useful sites for KS3 students